CumulusNetworks/docs/content/cumulus-linux-512/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-CLI.md

 If you use certain special characters in a password, you must quote or escape (with a backslash) these characters so that the system understands that they are part of the password.

-The following table shows if you need to quote or escape a special character.
+The following table shows which quote or escape you can use for each special character.

 - Normal Use indicates that you can use the special character without quotes or a backslash.
 - Single Quotes and Double Quotes indicate that the entire password needs to be enclosed in quotes.